Spine Surgeons conducting a Cervical spine procedure

 There are several surgical procedures aimed at addressing the complexities of split spinal cord malformation.

 • Detethering Surgery: One common surgical procedure is detethering surgery, which aims to release any abnormal attachments of the spinal cord to surrounding tissues.
-This procedure is particularly crucial when a tethered spinal cord is present, as it helps alleviate tension and prevent further complications.
+This procedure is crucial when a tethered spinal cord is present, as it helps alleviate tension and prevent further complications.

 • Spinal Fusion: Doctors use spinal fusion as another surgical option.
 This procedure involves joining two or more vertebrae together, stabilizing the spine, and preventing further misalignment.
 Spinal instrumentation, such as rods, screws, or other devices, will support and maintain spinal alignment.
 In cases of associated scoliosis or other spinal deformities, doctors may use spinal fusion to stabilize the spine.